-Appellation for white wine in the region of southwest France, which is identical with the appellation Madiran (red wine).
-In the past, white wine and red wine were produced under the common AOC Vic-Bilh.
-The Gascon dialect name derives from the training "piquets-en-rangs" (stakes in rows), where vines are raised on tall stakes.
+Appellation for white wine in the region of south-west France, identical to the Madiran appellation (red wine).
+In the past, white wine and red wine were produced under the joint AOC Vic-Bilh.
+The Gascon dialect name derives from the vine training "Piquets-en-rangs" (stakes in rows), in which the vines are raised on high stakes.
 Vic-Bilh" (Vieux Pays = Old Country) is the name given to the local hills.
 The name thus means "stakes in a row from the Vic-Bilh hills".
 The vineyards cover 300 hectares of vines in the departments of Gers (3 communes), Pyrénées-Atlantiques (28) and Hautes-Pyrénées (6).
-An oceanic climate prevails with hot summers, dry sunny autumns and relatively mild winters.
-The deep yellow, long-lasting white wine with aromas of candied fruits and honey is blended from the autochthonous main varieties Courbu Blanc, Petit Courbu, Gros Manseng and Petit Manseng (at least 60%, max.
+There is an oceanic climate with hot summers, dry sunny autumns and relatively mild winters.
+The deep yellow, long-lasting white wine with aromas of candied fruit and honey is blended from the autochthonous main varieties Courbu Blanc, Petit Courbu, Gros Manseng and Petit Manseng (at least 60%, max.
 80% per variety), as well as Ruffiat (Arrufiac) and max.
 10% Sauvignon Blanc.
-Two thirds of it is produced moelleux (semi-sweet to sweet) and one third sec (dry) (for the dry version the AOC designation Pacherenc du Vic-Bilh sec applies).
+Two thirds of it is produced moelleux (semi-sweet to sweet) and one third sec (dry) (for the dry version, the AOC designation Pacherenc du Vic-Bilh sec applies).